unifolia/unifolia/README.md

 - 🌱 I’m currently learning C++ and Rust.
 - 📫 Feel free to give me a shout! james@jameslewis.io

-Some topics of interest include: DSP, music production software, AI, ML, and blockchain technology.
-Outside of coding I am a musician and staunch SJW 🍄
+Outside of coding I am a musician 🎸